YoannaLa/crossfit-cafe/README.md

 <img src="ScreenShot1.jpg">

 4. if the date is put in correctly, (5 numbers separated by comma), the application updates and calculates the sales, surplus and stock on the external worksheet (google spreadsheet)

 <img src="ScreenShot2.jpg">

-5. Gives the use indication what was the biggest seller
+5. Tells the user what was the most popluar buy

 <img src="ScreenShot3.jpg">

 6. last step is to advise on the amount of smoothies to be prepared for next week

 <img src="ScreenShot4.jpg">

 ## Data model